World Gold Council report debunks popular “truths” on gold

 Artigas stresses that the relation between interest rates and gold is more complex than most understand, and that the existing conventional wisdom is only partially true.
 For example, he notes that rising interest rates generally only affect gold as an investment.
 However, gold demand comes in many other forms, including the production of jewelry and technology.
 For these markets, demand for gold can rise during periods of higher rates, as they are primarily driven by economic growth and consumer spending.

 The other issue Artigas has with the “high interest rates are bad for gold” mentality is that it stems from analysis done several decades ago.
 Since then, the economy has changed significantly – as has the gold market – making this theory somewhat outdated.

 Williams notes that even if the Federal Reserve were to increase interest rates, it will be small until they can “weigh up how such a move might affect the U.S. economy.”
 He also adds that real interest rates could stay negative and thereby not have an impact on gold’s price.

 Regardless of the effect that the dollar’s spike and a rise in U.S. interest rates could have on gold, in his report, Artigas remains confident that the precious metal will retain its status as a popular way to diversify one’s savings.

-Get even more news on gold and our company from our sister website, www.BirchGoldNews.com.interest rate, lawrence williams, world gold council
+Get even more news on gold and our company from our sister website, www.BirchGoldNews.com.Featured, interest rate, lawrence williams, world gold council